Court of Arbitration Renders Decision on Floor Finals Regarding Jordan Chiles’ Score

 In CAS OG 24/16:

-- The application filed by Federation Romanian Gymnastics and Ms. Sabrina Maneca-Voinea on
+- The application filed by Federation Romanian Gymnastics and Ms. Sabrina Maneca-Voinea on 6 August 2024, in its amended version of 8 August 2024, is dismissed.”

-It will be up to FIG to “determine the ranking of the Final of the women’s floor exercise and assign the medal(s) in accordance with the above decision,” but the ruling has already had devastating consequences for Chiles who broke her silence on social media.
-She posted four broken heart emojis on her Instagram Story and then added a message to her followers in a second post.
-She wrote, “I am taking this time and removing myself from social media for my mental health thank you (sic).”
-Landi also added her own broken-heart emoji on her Instagram page.

 While Chiles’ fans have been supporting her on social media, the UCLA gymnast has also been on the receiving end of horrific racist commentary.
-It’s been a brutal week for her while she waited for the outcome.
+It was a brutal week for her while she waited for the outcome.
 A joint Statement from USA Gymnastics and the U.S. Olympic & Paralympic Committee criticized the CAS ruling while supporting their Team USA athlete:

 “We are devastated by the Court of Arbitration for Sport ruling regarding women’s floor exercise.
 The inquiry into the Difficulty Value of Jordan Chiles’ floor exercise routine was filed in good faith and, we believed, in accordance with FIG rules to ensure accurate scoring,” the statement reads.